 Learn more: Why your SOC needs automated incident response

 Whereas SIEM and UEBA systems merely identify and flag potential threats, security orchestration, automation, and response (SOAR) is a category of tools that integrates existing tech to prioritise incidents and take automatic action against malicious activity.
 This, in theory, automates some parts of an analyst’s job.

-Because XDR is such a new concept, it also lacks a standard offering.
+Because XDR is still a relatively new concept, it lacks a standard offering.
 As a result, when it comes to native XDR, the tools included typically depend on the products a company already has in its catalogue rather than best-of-breed solutions.

-The fundamental issue with each of the tools outlined above is that none of them works well enough in isolation.
-While many organisations have tried to overcome this problem by using some or all of these solutions simultaneously, the end result is usually inflated budgets, increased complexity, and fatigued security teams — all of which add up to lapses in real-world security.
+The fundamental issue with the tools outlined above is that none works well enough in isolation.
+While many organisations have tried to overcome this problem by using some or all of these solutions simultaneously, the result is usually inflated budgets, increased complexity, and fatigued security teams — all of which add up to a lapse in your security posture.

 Explore our collection of eBooks, webinars, articles, and more to help you maximize your understanding of emerging threats, adversary techniques and how to detect cyber attacks.Visit resource hub

 Join thousands of like-minded professionals who are already receiving our blog updates and best practice guides.